 Sponsored by the Department of Neurology and Brain Sciences and the Healthcare Affinity

 Join early career physician-scientists, Sarah Berth, Lindsey Hayes, and Brett McCray, as they present their exciting research on Amyotrophic Lateral Sclerosis (ALS) and peripheral neuropathy.
-This program will be presented on Zoom.
-A link will be shared with registrants in advance.

 MEET OUR SPEAKERS